torbjornlager/flov-in-vr/index.md

-## TL;DR
+## Introduction

-Virtual Reality (VR) is hot right now, and the pandemic has made it even hotter.
+Virtual Reality (VR) is hot right now.
+The purpose of this document is to investigate whether VR present an opportunity for FLoV.
+Would it make sense to spend a bit of money on a pilot project?

-The purpose of this document is to investiga whether VR present an opportunity for FLoV.
-Would it make sense to spend some seed money on going further, and perhaps to apply for money from external sources?
+Here are some of the roles that VR might play for FLoV:

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
 - as an alternative to gathering IRL during a pandemic,